 In 2006, Beth was recognized as a next-generation leader who demonstrates creativity and innovation in leadership, learning, and organizational change, by the convergence of Museum Talent Project.
 She has been very active exploring how museums can more effectively serve those in the autism community and those with sensory processing challenges.

 Beth holds a master’s degree in museum studies from John F. Kennedy University and a bachelor’s degree in art history from the University of New Hampshire.
-She serves on the board of the National Association for Museum Exhibition, a professional network of the American Alliance of Museums.
+She has served on the board of the National Association for Museum Exhibition, a professional network of the American Alliance of Museums, and currently serves on the board of the Balboa Park Online Collaborative.